picosonic/js13k-2022/devdiary/diary.md

 18th August
 -----------
 Added ability to shoot the gun.
-It has a cool down timer so you don't get oo many shots at once and they don't overlap on screen.
+It has a cool down timer so you don't get too many shots at once and they don't overlap on screen.

+Added shot collision detection.
+Allow grub and fly to be shot, with health values rather than 1-shot death.